Sacrament meeting

-Sacrament meeting is the weekly worship service held on Sunday in the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Sacrament meeting is the primary weekly Sunday worship service in the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Sacrament meetings are held in individual wards or branches in the chapel of the meetinghouse.
-The bishop or branch president of the ward or branch presides, unless a higher authority is present, such as the stake president or a general authority.
+Sacrament meetings are held in the chapel of a meetinghouse by each individual ward (or branch).
+The service is presided over by the congregation's bishop (or branch president), unless a higher authority is present, such as the stake president or a general authority.
 Anyone is invited to attend, whether they are a member of the church or not.
-Sacrament meetings are not held during stake or district conferences, or during the church's general conference.
+Sacrament meeting does not occur on the weeks when stake or district conferences, or the church's general conference are held.

 Those attending sacrament meeting generally wear "Sunday formal" dress.
 Men wear suits and ties, and women wear modest dresses or skirts.
-Children are encouraged to attend, but when they become unruly, the parents generally escort them into the lobby.
+Children are also encouraged to attend.

 History

-The first occurrence of a similar meeting to the current sacrament meeting occurred on April 6, 1830.
+The first occurrence of a similar gathering to the current sacrament meeting occurred on April 6, 1830.
 This coincided with the organization of the Church of Christ, the forerunner of the LDS Church.
 This meeting included the administration of the Lord's Supper and the ordination of Joseph Smith and Oliver Cowdery as the "First Elder" and "Second Elder" of the church.

 For much of the history of the church, sacrament meeting was held separately from other church meetings, often held on weekdays or on Sunday mornings.
 Sacrament meeting was the last meeting of the day on Sunday.
-In 1980, the First presidency of the church started the current "block" schedule, in which almost all church meetings were held in the space of three hours.
+In 1980, the church's First Presidency started the current "block" schedule, in which almost all church meetings were held in the space of three hours.

-In October 2018, church president Russell M. Nelson announced plans to consolidate the Sunday meeting schedule for the church.
-As a part of these plans, sacrament meeting was shortened from seventy to sixty minutes in length, and local church leaders were instructed to limit the announcements at the beginning of the meeting.
+In October 2018, church president Russell M. Nelson announced plans to consolidate the Sunday meeting schedule.
+As a part of these plans, sacrament meeting was shortened from seventy to sixty minutes, and local church leaders were instructed to limit the announcements at the beginning of the meeting.